kwkou/815/articles/virtual-machines-linux-cluster-rdma.md

 	# Create a custom private network in Azure
 	# Replace 10.32.0.0 with your virtual network address space
 	# Replace <network-name> with your network identifier
-	# Select a region where A8 and A9 VMs are available, such as West US
+	# Select a region where VMs are available, such as West US
-	# See Azure Pricing pages for prices and availability of A8 and A9 VMs
+	# See Azure Pricing pages for prices and availability of VMs

 	azure network vnet create -l "China East" -e 10.32.0.0 -i 16 <network-name>

 	# Create a cloud service.
-All the A8 and A9 instances need to be in the same cloud service for Linux RDMA to work across InfiniBand.
+All the instances need to be in the same cloud service for Linux RDMA to work across InfiniBand.
 	# Note: The current maximum number of VMs in a cloud service is 50.
 If you need to provision more than 50 VMs in the same cloud service in your cluster, contact Azure Support.

 	azure service create <cloud-service-name> --location "China East" –s <subscription-ID>